nburbank-givedirectly/xfer-followup/writeup/writeup.md

 {top_aggregated_response_categories_rcp_mdtbl}

-With the exception of the Entrepreneurship and Household categories, the order is the same is in the version that is weighted by the number of respondents in the main text.
+With the exception of the Entrepreneurship and Household categories, the order is the same as in the version that is weighted by the number of respondents in the main text.

 ### Regression specification for demographic factor association models{#regression-specification-for-demographic-factor-association}